openshift-pipelines/pipelines-as-code/docs/content/docs/guide/resolver.md

 If you are using the GitHub webhook method you are able to fetch any private or public repositories on any organization where the personal token is allowed.

-There is settings you can set in the pac `Configmap` to control that behaviour, see the `secret-github-app-token-scoped` and `secret-github-app-scope-extra-repos` settings in the [settings documentation](/docs/install/settings).
+There is settings you can set in the Pipelines-as-Code `Configmap` to control that behaviour, see the `secret-github-app-token-scoped` and `secret-github-app-scope-extra-repos` settings in the [settings documentation](/docs/install/settings).